MahmoudElshahatt/MahmoudElshahatt/README.md

 ## Hi there 👋

-I am Mahmoud Elshahatt, An Engineering Student (CSED lvl 100) at Mansoura University , I am intersted in Computer Science in general and Software Development in specific way.
+I am Mahmoud Elshahatt, An Engineering Student (CSED lvl 200) at Mansoura University , I am intersted in Computer Science in general and Software Development in specific way.

+I’m studying mobile development technologies like Android native and Flutter.
+I’m currently learning about Database, Back-End, Algorithms and Data Structure with C++.
+Future Goals: Contribute more to the community and learn more about Computer Science and new technologies that arise.

 That's all 😃.

 ## Contact With Me
 [<img align="left" alt="Mahmoud | email" width="30px" src="https://ssl.gstatic.com/ui/v1/icons/mail/images/favicon5.ico" />](mailto:MahmoudElshahatt1@gmail.com)